 This video a group of actors show the possible events leading up to an alcohol-facilitated sexual assault.
 The video also points at the different moments in the evening when I bystander could have prevented the assault.

-The "Undetected" Rapist (Trigger Warning)
+A Response to the "Undetected" Rapist (Trigger Warning)

 According to recent statistics, one in two transgender individuals will be sexually assaulted at some point in their lives, making them one of the communities most vulnerable to sexual assault in the country.
 That vulnerability and the misconceptions many people have about transgender people means that trans survivors often do not get the support that they need.
 This website is a good primer on transgender issues and how to best support a transgender survivors.